kevinhillinger/batch-serverless-montecarlo/README.md

-# batch-serverless-montecarlo
+# Azure Batch with Functions
-Sample Azure Batch using Azure Functions to drive Monte Carlo Simulations
+Sample Azure Batch using Azure Functions to drive Monte Carlo Simulations using Java as the driver and Python for the simulations that get run on Batch.

 ## Getting started